Giovanni Mocenigo

-Giovanni Ser di Mocenigo, Jr. (1409 – November 4, 1485), Pietro Mocenigo's brother, was doge of Venice from 1478 to 1485.
+Giovanni di Mocenigo (1408 – November 4, 1485) was doge of Venice from 1478 to 1485.
 He fought at sea against the Ottoman Sultan Mehmed II and on land against Ercole I d'Este, duke of Ferrara, from whom he recaptured Rovigo and the Polesine.
 He was interred in the Basilica di Santi Giovanni e Paolo, a traditional burial place of the doges.
 His dogaressa was Taddea Michiel (d.
 1479), who was to be the last dogaressa to be crowned in Venice until Zilia Dandolo in 1557, almost a century later.
+His brother, Pietro Mocenigo, served as Doge before him, in 1474–1476.

+Early life

+Giovanni Mocenigo was born in Venice in 1408, to a very distinguished family: both his father, Leonardo, and his grandfather, Pietro, were appointed Procurator of Saint Mark.
+His early life is little known, apart from his marriage to Taddea Michiel, of another highly distinguished family of the Venetian patriciate, in 1432.
+The couple had two children, Leonardo and Luchina.

+Mocenigo's early activities may have been related to trade.
+His first election to public office was to the Council of Forty in July 1441, but he refused the nomination.
+Nevertheless, he was again elected in November of the same year, but it is unknown whether he accepted or not.
+Nothing further is known of him until 1451, when he is mentioned in the will of his mother.